If you've ever caught yourself thinking…

 I’ve seen clinic owners delay increasing prices because they believed patients would leave.
 Only to discover that very few even mentioned it.

+Neither decision came from a lack of intelligence.
 Both came from making important decisions without enough evidence.

 One of the most valuable habits you can develop as a business owner is pausing long enough to ask: